 Other costs are also rising, including wage bills and capital project costs and other pressures on parent organisation budgets, such as local authority services.
 These stresses are arriving in a period when the sector is still in the process of rebuilding after the pandemic and a decade of austerity.
 Many organisations are not in a strong position to deal with this continuing economic shock.

 The cost of living crisis is already having an impact on consumption patterns.
 The public is becoming less willing to spend on paid-for museum experiences, including charging museums and temporary exhibitions.
 This is evidenced in the latest ALVA Public Sentiment research which shows that the cost of living has now overtaken Covid as the principal reason to not visit an attraction.
 This is a significant blow for museums that were successfully rebuilding audiences post-pandemic.

-Meanwhile, museums with free entry may see an increase in use by the public as they remain one of the few cost-free days out for the public.
-In addition, museums are also likely to be used – formally or informally – as warm spaces during the winter by people unable to warm their own homes.
+Meanwhile, museums with free entry may see an increase in use by the public as they remain one of the few cost-free days out for communities.
+In addition, many museums have pledged to be warm and welcoming spaces during the winter by people unable to warm their own homes.

 We are calling for:

 We are continuing our support for wellbeing, better pay and investment in the sector with a range of research and campaigns over the coming months.
-You can find out more on this website, which includes our survey of workforce wellbeing.
+You can find out more on this website.